Chapter 5

 ...

-subtexts - and per Jarry’s Dictum: reader/user input is often required of the 'Pataphysics practioner to imagine more precise definitions for superpositional, or otherwise inherently inexplicit nomnatives, vocabulary, structurality, and syntax.
+or subtexts - and per Jarry’s Dictum: reader/user input is often required of the 'Pataphysics practioner to imagine more precise definitions for superpositional, or otherwise inherently inexplicit nomnatives, vocabulary, structurality, and syntax.

 ...